ArvidQuarshie/bllog/_posts/2016-05-24-GithubPages.md

 layout: post
 title: Github pages
 ---
-*hello

-1.this is my page
+*hello this is my page